Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints: Methodology

 The bubble-finding algorithms diverge in their treatment of a region which satisfies the ionization criteria.
 When a region meets the ionization threshold, bubble-finding algorithm 1 flags all pixels inside the region as ``ionized'', whereas bubble-finding algorithm 2 flags only the central pixel of the region.
 Bubble-finding algorithm 1 performs this filtering procedure on all pixels at all scales, regardless of whether the region in question overlaps a region which had previously been flagged as ionized.
 In contrast, by flagging pixel-by-pixel, bubble-finding algorithm 2's procedure does not permit overlap between ionized regions.

 This difference has a few major consequences for light-cones simulated using each algorithm.
 As discussed in Section \ref{sec:introduction}, reionization is thought to have progressed through ionized bubbles around luminous sources expanding outwards and overlapping.
+Thus, early work suggested that bubble-finding algorithm 1 was the more physically accurate of the two; \citet{Mesinger11} showed that algorithm 1 better reproduced the HII morphological structure of an RT simulation than did algorithm 2.
+This point has come under contention in recent years, with \citet{Hutter} finding that bubble-finding algorithm 2 resulted in better agreement with a full RT simulation.
+However, the question of which algorithm is the more physically accurate is not pertinent to this analysis, as both algorithms represent plausible morphologies for the EoR and our analysis focuses on testing whether 21CMMC can give reasonable results when the underlying model cannot exactly reproduce the data (as will be the case for real data from the real universe).

-Thus, bubble-finding algorithm 1's procedure of overlapping spheres is thought to be the more physically motivated of the two algorithms.
-This assertion is supported by that fact that bubble-finding algorithm 1 better reproduced a radiative transfer simulation than bubble-finding algorithm 2 in \citet{Mesinger11}.
-However, simulations using bubble-finding algorithm 1 are more computationally expensive than simulations using bubble-finding algorithm 2.
+Simulations using bubble-finding algorithm 1 are more computationally expensive than simulations using bubble-finding algorithm 2.
 Bubble-finding algorithm 1 approaches $O(N^{2})$ at low redshifts where $N$ is the number of grid cells, while bubble-finding algorithm 2 is $O(N)$.
 Due to being less computationally expensive, bubble-finding algorithm 2 is the default algorithm in 21cmFAST.
 On a single core, generating one 1 $\text{Gpc}^3$ light-cone with a $256^3$ voxel grid from z = 16 to 6 takes $\approx 45$ minutes with algorithm 2 and $\approx 4$ hours with algorithm 1.